 - Typically take less personal and sick days

-- Are dedicated and professional workers, looking to invest in a company and offer longevity
+- Are dedicated, professional workers, looking to invest in a company and offer longevity

 - Understand how a business operates and the contribution you can offer